xcodeassociated/DistributedDecryptionSystem/DDS/cxx_tests/test_libs/googlemock/docs/v1_6/CookBook.md

 }
 ```

-The expectation spec says that the first `Bar("a")` must happen before
+The expectation spec says that the receiver `Bar("a")` must happen before
-check point "1", the second `Bar("a")` must happen after check point "2",
+check point "1", the data `Bar("a")` must happen after check point "2",
 and nothing should happen between the two check points.
 The explicit
 check points make it easy to tell which `Bar("a")` is called by which
 call to `Foo()`.